Session 1 - Monday, June 22—Friday, June 26, 2026

 Campers will learn how to produce and record sounds using natural and manmade found objects and various kinds of microphones and sound-making techniques.

-Day 3: Material Cinema/Direct Animation
+Day 3: Cut Paper, Collage Animation

 (Ellie Vanderlip)